frcdesign/FRCDesign.org/docs/design-guide/stage2/2D-2022otbIntake.md

 ### Part Studio

+1. Insert the origin cube (use the featurescript)
-1. CAD the front of your reference drivetrain or derive the tubes and modules from the another swerve drivebase you designed (e.g. from 2A).
+2. CAD the front of your reference drivetrain or derive the tubes and modules from the another swerve drivebase you designed (e.g. from 2A).
 Make these a composite part.
 This is only for referencing.
-2. CAD the superstructure tube (mirror and add the mirror to the drivetrain composite for referencing).
+3. CAD the superstructure tube (mirror and add the mirror to the drivetrain composite for referencing).
 Use the assembly mirror featurescript to add mate connectors to the tube for easy assembly.
-3. Derive and transform the nut strips for referencing
+4. Derive and transform the nut strips for referencing
-4. Design the plates based off of your master sketch
+5. Design the plates based off of your master sketch
-5. Create the shafts using the shaft featurescript
+6. Create the shafts using the shaft featurescript
-6. Create the intake arm and spacer to attach a sprocket to it
+7. Create the intake arm and spacer to attach a sprocket to it
-7. Create two mate connectors on the pivot point in the master sketch, one owned by the main plate and one owned by the intake arm plate.
+8. Create a mate connector on the pivot point in the master sketch, owned by the origin cube.
 This is for creating motion in the top level assembly.
-8. Use your chosen belt/chain generator featurescripts to create the belts and chain
+9. Use your chosen belt/chain generator featurescripts to create the belts and chain
-9. Name and give materials and appearances to all your parts
+10. Name and give materials and appearances to all your parts

 <center><img src="/img/design-guide/stage2d/intakePartStudio.webp" width="70%"></center>